 Enter the average value of each subsidiary.
-The average value is computed on a quarterly, monthly, weekly or daily basis.
+Compute the average value on a quarterly, monthly, weekly, or daily basis.
 Use the same basis of averaging subsidiary capital used to average total assets on Form CT-32-A, Schedule D, line 1.
 Subsidiary capital is defined by section 1450(e) of the Tax Law and instructions for Form CT-32-A, Schedule B, line 22.